 I volunteered for an advocacy group for a couple years, regularly showing up to monthly evening meetings and a few weekend events.
 My kids would ask me about it and got used to the idea that mom spent some time away to help others.
 They even came to a few events with me.

 If you can’t commit to a regular thing, that’s okay.
 Pick a random Saturday to donate your time somewhere.
+Help an elderly neighbor when you can.

 The bonus is you’ll feel good too.